dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdSetSessionProperty.md

     </tbody>
 </table>

+### Unsetting a Property
+To unset a session property, assign `null` as its value.

+### Displaying Current Session Properties
-You can use the `values` expression to display the current `session_property` values.
+You can use the `values current session_property` expression to display the current `session_property` values.
 Note that only properties that you have explicitly set to non-null values are displayed.

 ## Examples

-Here's an example of setting two session properties:
+Here's an example of setting a session property:

 <div class="preWrapperWide" markdown="1"><pre class="Example">
-splice> set session_property useSpark=true,defaultSelectivityFactor=1e-4;
+splice> set session_property useSpark=true;
 0 rows inserted/updated/deleted
 splice> values current session_property;
 1
 ------------------------------------------------------------------
-USESPARK=true; DEFAULTSELECTIVITYFACTOR=1.0E-4;
+USESPARK=true;

 1 row selected</pre>
 </div>